About Buying Property in Hungary

 you throughout the purchase process.

-- Once the reservation contract has been signed there is usually a
+- Once the reservation contract has been signed there is usually a period

 - Provided checks are satisfactory you then sign the Preliminary Contract